Organizing an architect office’s work with Arkiplan

 The other Mono co-founder Johan would be Emily's apprenticeship mentor; he would give feedback to Emily about her design work as she progressed with the actual work.
-We also counted on the rest of our team, for example our colleague from Barcelona, Marina, who would give Emily visual design feedback (with her highly visual eye!).
+We also counted on the rest of our team, for example, our colleague Marina, who would give Emily visual design feedback.

-Over the course of three months, we designed and developed the application.
+Over three months, we designed and developed the application.
 We designed several parts of the application: contact management, invoicing, reporting, settings.
 These are the standard functionalities you would find in most ERP systems.

 In true Mono style, we switched between UI design and HTML/CSS development to test the interface in real-life.